OhGreat/PolicyBased_DeepRL/README.md

 - `-run_name`, name of your choice for the configuration.
 - `-render`, to visualize the environment.
 - `-device`, to indicate where to execute the computations (e.g. "cpu" or "cuda").
-- `-quantum`, to use a quantum layer as an output layer for the policy network.